CiscoCloud/vaquero-docs/docs/current/data-model-howto.md

 1. In any files under `assets`
 2. In os objects in `boot.kernel`, `boot.initrd`, and values in `cmdline`

 Metadata is used primarily to render templated information.
-It is "unstructured" data, that consists of nested key-value maps, and lists.
+It is "unstructured" data, consisting of nested key-value maps, and lists.
 Metadata is included in three separate places in your configuration:

 1. In the environment `env.yml` file
 2. In a host_group file